List of Power Rangers Lightspeed Rescue characters: Captain William Mitchell

 Captain William Mitchell is the captain of "Operation Lightspeed", a former firefighter, and the father of Dana and Ryan Mitchell.

 Captain Mitchell is portrayed by Ron Roggé.

 Angela Fairweather

 Angela Fairweather is an "Operation Lightspeed" scientist and technician.
+She would later become the love interest of Joel Rawlings.

-Ms. Fairweather is portrayed by Monica Louwerens.
+Angela Fairweather is portrayed by Monica Louwerens.

 Demons

 The demons are monsters who sought to conquer Earth five millennia prior to the series, only to be sealed by a powerful warlock.
 In the present, a group of nomads accidentally free them.
 Upon learning the city of Mariner Bay was built over their former castle, they work to destroy it and revive their leader Queen Bansheera to seek revenge on humanity, only to face opposition from the Lightspeed Rangers.

 Diabolico

-Diabolico is a powerful demon and acting leader of Queen Bansheera's forces amidst her absence who possesses the "Star Power".
+Diabolico is a powerful sylph/devil-themed demon and acting leader of Queen Bansheera's forces amidst her absence who possesses the "Star Power".
 Throughout the series, he mounts several failed attempts to kill the Lightspeed Rangers, destroy Mariner Bay, and rebuild Bansheera's empire, which eventually culminate in his death and Bansheera giving the Star Power to her son, Prince Olympius.
 Due to Olympius' failures however, Vypra and Loki resurrect Diabolico, who traps Olympius in the Shadow World before working to regain Bansheera's favor until she absorbs Vypra and sends Loki to his death.
 In response, Diabolico attempts to use Carter Grayson to kill Bansheera, but is captured by Olympius, brainwashed by the demoness, and forced to serve her son.
 While fighting the Rangers, Carter frees Diabolico from her control, but Olympius kills him before the Rangers kill the prince in turn.
 Subsequently, Bansheera resurrects Diabolico and Olympius as super demons to weaken the Rangers, who narrowly kill them once more.
 Following this, Diabolico's spirit returns to aid Carter in defeating Bansheera.

 Diabolico is voiced by Neil Kaplan.